Estimote/iOS-Mirror-SDK/README.md

 ## "Work in progress" disclaimer

-The APIs are not yet considered stable and will likely change … for better, and more powerful 😇 We'll be providing detailed changelogs and migration advice as we go.
+The APIs are not yet considered stable and will likely change … for better, and more powerful, naturally 😇 We'll be providing detailed changelogs and migration advice as we go.